✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 A. What is the SGB Scheme?

-The RBI provides SGB issues in different tranches, which are available via brokers, banks and post offices.
-ROs (Receiving Offices) are authorised to receive application forms from eligible investors at the branches either directly or through agents.
+The RBI provides SGB issues in different tranches, which are available via brokers, banks, and post offices.
+As per the RBI’s gold scheme guidelines, eligible investors can submit their applications to the ROs (Receiving Offices) at the branches either directly or through agents.

-Applications shall be received at branches during normal banking hours on the weeks of subscription as notified by GOI/RBI from time to time.
-Subscription of the form shall be made in prescribed application Form A.
+Branches can receive applications during normal banking hours on the weeks of subscription as notified by GOI/RBI from time to time.
+You need to make the subscription of the form in the prescribed application Form A.

-The payments for applications received for SGBs to be held in RDG Account shall be made through electronic banking only.
-On receipt of complete application as above, the ROs shall issue an acknowledgement receipt in Form B.
+The payments for applications received for SGBs to be held in RDG (Retail Direct Gilt) Account shall be made through electronic banking only.
+On receipt of the complete application as above, the ROs shall issue an acknowledgement receipt in Form B.

-The customer may approach the Depository Participant, with a request for re-materialisation of the bonds with details of his holding.
-They may also specify the RO and bank account details (name of bank, branch, account number, IFSC and type of account) through which the bonds will be serviced pursuant to re-materialisation.
+The customer may approach the Depository Participant with a request for re-materialisation of the bonds with the details of his holding.
+They may also specify the RO and bank account details through which the bonds will be serviced pursuant to re-materialisation.
+The information can include:

 B. Key Features of the Scheme

 The duration of the bond is 8 years, wherein you can choose an exit option after 5 years on the date of interest payment.
-RO/depository shall inform the investor about the date of maturity of the Bond one month before its maturity.
+According to the RBI gold scheme laws, the RO/depository shall inform the investor about the date of maturity of the Bond, 1 month before its maturity.

 The redemption proceeds shall be credited to the bank account of the customer.
-The interest rate for SGB is calculated at 2.75% annually and the last SGB interest is cumulatively paid along with the principal at maturity.
+The interest rate for SGB is calculated at 2.50% annually, and the last SGB interest is cumulatively paid along with the principal at maturity.

 Read More